 (Article 2 of 3 in the Gospel Revealed series)

-Knowing this, we should ask ourselves if there is a great significance we should focus on concerning the Holy Days because of all the additional sacrifices being made by the priests during God’s festival seasons.
-After all, we already know that the true meaning of each Holy Day spiritually pictures an aspect of God’s plan of salvation.
-God’s festival seasons begin showing Christ our Passover who is sacrificed for us, and they end on the last 8th day Festival picturing the New Jerusalem coming down where we’ll be with our Father and the Lamb for all eternity.
-Is there another deep meaning and spiritual intent being revealed to us based on what was going on in the tabernacle and the Temple with the sons of Aaron during what was for them the bloodiest days of the year?
-For the priests, apart from the eating of unleavened bread, dwelling in sukkahs (tabernacles) and the celebration of the harvests, they were especially busy on the Holy Days.
+As we can read in the book of Hebrews, knowing that all of those animal sacrifices and lambs being slain in the tabernacle or the Temple pointed to Christ’s sacrifice, because of all the additional sacrifices being made by the priests during God’s festival seasons, is there a deeper understanding within those festivals and Holy Days that we should be considering?
+During the Feast seasons we usually concentrate more on the spiritual significance of what the Israelites outside the tabernacle were doing during those days such as putting out the leaven and eating unleavened bread or dwelling in tabernacles.
+We already know that there are deep spiritual meanings revealed in each of the Holy Days and they all picture an aspect of God’s plan of salvation.
+However, for the sons of Aaron, with all of the extra lambs, bullocks and rams being sacrificed on those days, this was the busiest and bloodiest time of the year.
 When we take a closer look at what they were actually doing, there seems to be something more within these three festival seasons (Ex.
 23:14-17; Deut.
 16:16; Lev.
 23) that God wants to reveal through His Spirit to those He has called.
 Why does God want us to understand even more about how He has revealed His Gospel in shadow form through His Holy Days?
-In the remainder of this article we will take a closer look at how God wants us to make additional spiritual connections from the shadow to the true, so we can better “…worship the Father in spirit and in truth for the Father seeks such to worship Him.
-God is spirit, and they that worship Him must worship Him in spirit and in truth” (John 4:23-24).
+In the remainder of this article we will take a closer look at how God wants us to make additional spiritual connections from the shadow to the true, so we can better worship the Father in spirit and in truth.

 Let’s now begin by taking a fresh look at the words of the Torah with their true intention in mind and not just the shadow form of what they meant to most of the ancient Israelites whose hearts were closed or to the Jews in Paul’s day who had a veil placed over their eyes.
 For example, knowing what the sacrificed lamb really pictures, nothing seems to figuratively shout out to us “Christ crucified” more than seeing the large extra number of lambs slain during the three festival seasons that God revealed to ancient Israel (read Numbers 28 & 29).